 Reflow soldering is the most common method used by SMT to bond electronic components to printed circuit boards.
 Reflow soldering refers to the use of solder paste (a mixture of solder and flux) to connect one or more electronic components to a contact plate and then melt the solder by controlled heating to achieve permanent bonding

-Thermocouple wire model plates listed in the table below.
+Thermocouple wire model plate types are listed in the table below.
 The first column is the insulation type, including TT, KK, TG, and GG.
 ANSI color type KK is the most common type.

 Temperature point selection

-For complex PCBA (large area, many components), you need to consider the following aspects:
+For complex PCBA (large area, many components), you will need to consider the following aspects:

-- The solder joint temperature of the largest component and the smallest component.
+- The solder joint temperature of the largest and smallest components.

 - The body temperature of the largest and smallest components.